 During your first year, you will take part in 4 or more virtual thematic meetings (20 hours) and will join at least one of the meetings taking place with the new first-year cohort in your second year.
-Thematic meetings start from December 2020 and are held every other month.
+Thematic meetings start from December 2021 and are held every other month: scheduling begins at the Induction.
 These virtual meetings will be based on critical evaluation of seminal papers; group and panel discussions on key questions for the area (What are the biggest unresolved challenges?
 What is around the corner in terms of research and transformative technology?
 Are given research models for a particular question adequate?); talks from invited speakers; review of applied research; visits to industry facilities or sites, etc., as decided collectively by your thematic group.
+Rather than lecture/conference format, the emphasis here is engagement and interaction.

-In the Induction second day, an EASTBIO supervisor will chair a break-out session to explain how the virtual thematic groups will operate and help you plan for them.
+In the Induction second day (12 October), an EASTBIO supervisor will chair a break-out session to explain how the virtual thematic groups will operate and help you plan for them.
 This session is about introductions and the EASTBIO student reps, who are invited to attend virtually, can be approached to offer insights into planning.
 Thematic group members collectively agree on the dates the future meetings should be set and on how you will engage, share knowledge, store meeting documents, etc. You will be invited to volunteer to become the meetings' facilitator or scribe for your group's first meeting.
 When you share out the jobs, check that everyone does something and no one's overloaded!

 Detailed information about what else is involved in the virtual thematic training meetings is given in Appendix 2.
 This includes: creating a concrete plan for each of the thematic meetings, generating a shared area to upload documents, circulating dates and notes of any other details to members of your thematic group.
-At the end of each meeting all group members complete the Thematic Training Student Evaluation Form (Appendix 2).
-EASTBIO asks groups to make records of thematic meetings available to enable us to gather feedback.
+At the end of each meeting you can leave your individual feedback anonymously via the Thematic Training Student Evaluation Form (Appendix 2); a group report per meeting is requested from the student organisers so that EASTBIO can gather feedback from various perspectives.

-Students are encouraged collectively as a group to talk through and agree topics explored.
+As suggested above, students are encouraged collectively as a group to talk through and agree topics explored.
+Although this process begins at the Induction, we strongly advise a follow up meeting to enable group members to engage with the planning and contribute to plans shaped within each group.
 Please consider the possibility of inviting input from guest speakers to connect to hot research topics, interdisciplinary approaches, areas of applied research and global perspectives.
 Students also have the option to arrange to invite facility managers within the EASTBIO partners and industry to learn about areas of interest.